parlance-zz/g-diffuser-bot/README.md

 Updating:
  - Simply git pull or download and replace your files with those from this repository.
 You probably won't need to replace your g_diffuser_config.py or g_diffuser_defaults.py files, but you may need to merge changes.

+Trouble-shooting:
+ - If you have questions or problems running anything in g-diffuser-lib, please post as much detailed information as you can in (https://github.com/parlance-zz/g-diffuser-lib/discussions/categories/q-a), myself or someone in the community may be able to help you.
+Thank you for your patience.

  G-Diffuser Experimental Fourier Shaped Noise In/out-painting Explanation: